RobWar-code/AICode/README.md

 # Explorations in Evolutionary Developments

+## Set-up And Installation
+Pull the project from RobWar-code/AICode - git pull origin main Install node
+Install Electron
+Install mySql
+Install node mySql tools

+Create the file dbConn.js in src/database to provide the database connection

+Create the ai_code database in MySql

+Run the node program src/database/createTables.js

+On Windows, the mysql server program file is found at
+    "c:\Program Files\MySQL\MySql Server 8.0\bin"

 ## Background

 This document suggests ideas for further developments derived or based upon the ideas implemented in the XBasic program EvoGraphII01.x